jpmcWorkers/jpmcWorkers.github.io/docs/openletter.md

 You pointed out in the next segment of the same interview that people know if you're a BSer;
 if you don't care.
 You're absolutely right, and disparities like this leave us quite certain.

-It is our sacred duty to reject RTO, but also to suppport:
+It is our sacred duty to reject RTO, but also to support:

 * Our rights as employees under the National Labor Relations Act and other laws.
 * Stable, predictable, comfortable, and efficient working conditions.